Laura Anderson's ex Gary Lucy announces the gender of their unborn baby

 View this post on Instagram

-Laura, who is currently holidaying in the Maldives, has yet to respond to Gary’s announcement.
+Laura, who is currently holidaying in the Maldives, is said to be “really upset” over Gary’s announcement.

+The reality star recently hinted she isn’t on great terms with her ex.

 One follower previously asked the Scottish beauty: “Are you on good terms with Gary?,” to which the Love Island star not so subtly replied: “Definitely not!”